praekelt/numi-api/docs/index.rst

 .. http:get:: /projects/(str:project_id)/dialogues/(str:dialogue_id)/releases/(str:release_id)

-Retrieves the :ref:`description <data-releases>` for the release with id ``release_id`` for dialogue ``dialogue_id`` contained in the project with id ``project_id``.
+Retrieves the :ref:`description <data-release>` for the release with id ``release_id`` for dialogue ``dialogue_id`` contained in the project with id ``project_id``.